bmshema/trafficThief-lite/README.md

 ![image](https://user-images.githubusercontent.com/92175742/202934439-e17bc465-0678-4983-9c25-d357dca70321.png)

 - Wireshark and a terminal will open.
-- The TLS keylogfile will be created in `/tmp/pandaloot/keyloot.log` on your machine.
+- The TLS key-log file will be created in `/tmp/pandaloot/keyloot.log` on your machine.
 This needs to be loaded in Wireshark initially and will update in real-time.

 ![image](https://user-images.githubusercontent.com/92175742/202934248-2780eeeb-8cdd-4724-8167-1e5b8512e004.png)

 -  As the remote host user browses, you will see TLS keys scrolling in the additional terminal indicating the TLS keys are feeding to `/tmp/pandaloot/keyloot.log`.
--  (Currently) Once your are complete **you must stop the packet capture in wireshark and save the pcap before you kill the program.**
+-  (Currently) Once your are complete **you must stop the packet capture in Wireshark and save the pcap before you kill the program.**
 -  CTRL + C will stop everything

 ## Disclaimer: